jchen706/2ndGenSports/README.md

 * Highlighter “on/off” toggle gets put to the left of the results table when processing a PDF with a small amount of hits

 ## Known Bugs
-* Error may occur if trying to process a pdf that is not in the 'static' folder
 * Web scraper does not support the school Brigham Young University (BYU) due to their Angular render HTML
 * The word “sea-son” may be acting like a false positive hit on the keyword “son”